Step out into the unspoilt wilderness and experience the real magic of Africa on this Kruger Bush Camp Safari!

 Access to Timbavati is restricted to guests staying at the small selection of reputable lodges set in different areas of the game reserve.
 This restricted access keeps visitor numbers low, maintaining an exclusive and more private game viewing experience.
 Game drives are conducted by the professional guides based at the private lodges, ensuring that nature and best safari practices are respected in Timbavati.

-Collection and drop-off is at either the Centurion Gautrain Station or the OR Tambo Bus Terminal Building only.
+Pick-up and drop-off are at O.R.
+Tambo International Airport in Johannesburg or the Sasol Fuel Station in Persequor Park, Pretoria.
+For more details and times please enquire.
 Transport to and from these two locations is not included in the tour price.